By Lynton March 2026 12 Min Read Market Analysis

 01

-A third of enterprises have already ripped out at least one SaaS tool.
-Three-quarters plan to build more of their own.
-AI collapsed the cost of custom software.
-If your vendor isn't delivering dramatically more value than 12 months ago, you're overpaying.
+A third of enterprises replaced a core SaaS tool this year.
+AI crashed the cost of custom software.
+If your vendor isn't delivering exponentially more value than they did last year, you are overpaying.

 02